vmassuchetto/wp-get-post-image/readme.txt

 Tested up to: 3.4.1
 Stable tag: 0.05

-Get Post Image is a wrapper for the phpThumb library, an inline image converter.
-It manages to easily get and convert an image from a post, and can be used for thumbnailing, formatting, masks, logo insertion and a lot of other advanced operations.
+Get Post Image allows you to easily get and convert an image from a post, it supports resizing, color corrections, masks and other advanced operations.

 == Description ==

-With Get Post Image you can easily resize, adjust, flip, and make a lot of operations in the uploaded images.
-Users can't actually make HTTP request to generate the images because phpThumb was adjusted to allow only WordPress to do it.
-The image will be saved in the same directory of the converted image, and will never be processed again.
+Get Post Image can easily resize, adjust, flip, and make a lot of operations in the uploaded images right into the code.
+Site visitors can't actually make HTTP requests to generate the images because phpThumb was adjusted to allow only WordPress to do it.
+The image will be saved in the same directory of the converted image and will never be processed again.

+== Installation ==

+1. Download and activate the Get Post Image Plugin.
+2. Change the default password in the get-post-image-config.php file.

+== Usage ==

 For example, to display a post thumbnail in a 200x100 format, you can simply do: